configcat/docs/website/docs/integrations/overview.md

 Get a Slack notification when a feature flag changes.
 [Documentation](integrations/slack.md)
 ### Jira
-Manage feature flags right from your Jira board.
+Turn features On / Off right from a linked Issue on your Jira board.
 [Documentation](integrations/jira.md)
 ### Trello
 Turn features On / Off right from a linked Card on your Trello board.